2013 Hyundai Santa Fe Performance

 Acceleration and Power

-So far, test drivers have only had a chance to sample the Santa Fe Sport with the turbocharged four-cylinder engine.
-They say it’s impressive, and most write that it offers surprisingly smooth acceleration for a turbocharged engine.
+Most critics write that the Santa Fe Sport 2.0T's turbocharged engine offers surprisingly smooth acceleration.
 The auto press is nearly unanimous in writing that this engine has plenty of power even at high elevations, where turbo mills tend to lose steam as a result of the thinner air.
 However, a few say the acceleration could be more linear, and that the six-speed automatic isn’t as responsive as they had hoped.

 - "Hyundai's is generally one of the strongest among the proliferating crop of 2.0-liter direct-injection turbos: stout, smooth and exceptionally linear, with so little perceptible lag or surge that it almost doesn't feel like a turbo.” -- AutoWeek